 Hyperbaric oxygen therapy involves putting the patient into a pressurized chamber to help speed the healing of damaged tissue or help push extra oxygen into their system.
 This procedure is indicated for many purposes, but its use for newborns is quite rare in the United States.
 Still, your doctor’s suggestion to use a hyperbaric oxygen tank to treat your child is incredibly telling and might signal that there was deeper injury or negligence.

-If your doctor recommends treating your child with a hyperbaric oxygen chamber, talk to a lawyer about the treatment and potential underlying birth injuries.
+If your doctor recommends treating your child with a hyperbaric oxygen chamber, talk to an Arkansas birth injury attorney about the treatment and potential underlying birth injuries.
 Fayetteville AR birth injury lawyer Ken Kieklak explains some of the potential implications and issues you can sue for related to hyperbaric oxygen treatment for an infant.

 Are Hyperbaric Chambers Used to Treat Birth Injuries?